International Summer Course

 Early Bird £300

-Early Bird Nonsuch Member Full Week £290 (annual membership £18 per year)
+Early Bird Nonsuch Member £290

-Saturday 20th Movement Choir Day (Special Offer £30 to students)
+Saturday 20th Movement Choir Day Special Offer £30 to students

-Minibus supplement £10 per day (Monday, Wednesday, Thursday, Sunday Ball) 13 places available please book in advance
+Minibus supplement £10 per day (Monday, Wednesday, Thursday, Sunday Ball)

 Sunday 21st June Midsummer Ball Tickets £65 also with concession price £35